How to do a Tenant Background Check like a Pro?

 #2 Check Tenant`s Public Records

-Getting answers to the above questions, you can briefly understand the kind of tenant you will be having at your place.
-Interviewing prospects first hand will help you pick the right tenants and eliminating the bad tenants in the first place itself.
+On getting answers to the above questions, you get a brief understanding of the kind of this prospective tenant.
 Ensure to always have this kind of pre-screening before having tenants visit at your property.

-Now, if you feel the prospective tenants have made to your rental criteria, make them fill your rental application.
+Now, if you feel the prospective tenant has made to your rental criteria, ask them fill the rental application.

-The eviction happens if the tenant hasn`t paid the rent or has not abide by the terms of the agreement.
+The tenant is evicted if he/she hasn`t paid the rent or has violated the terms of the lease agreement.
 Such tenants are prone to get evicted again and that can become a hassle to you.

 - Criminal Records: